ExploreWollomombi

 Fleet Adventures

 Fleet Adventures offer Scenic Flights, Helicopter Adventures and Warbird Adventure Flights.Their unique scenic flights and adventures take place over the spectacular Oxley Wild Rivers Gorges.
-These include the Gorge Discovery and Flight of the Ten Gorges.Fleet Warbirds offers Warbird Adventure Flights in either a Boeing Stearman, T6 Texan or the exhilarating L39 Albatross Jet over the same spectacular gorge country.
+These include the Gorge Discovery and Flight of the Ten Gorges.Fleet Warbirds offers Warbird Adventure Flights in either a T6 Texan or the exhilarating L39 Albatross Jet over the same spectacular gorge country.
 If you want to spice things up, aerobatics are also offered in these awesome flying machines, so you’ll feel the ‘G’ forces just like the wartime pilots did back in the day.People from all walks of life are now able to experience some of the deepest gorges and least known terrain in Australia.

 Find out more